livinter/MyNQL/README.md

 And you want to discover new relations.

-First you teach your network
+First you teach your network:

 ```
 from MyNQL import MyNQL